pipiscrew/timeline/health/insulin.md

 When **insulin** and **glucose** are high, exposing us to factors that disrupt our cellular-signaling systems, our cells tend toward triggering their ancient genetic desire to reproduce **as fast as possible**.
 We now have a name for this kind of phenomenon.
 We call it cancer.

 > He has elegantly demonstrated that **insulin**, a nearly billion-year-old molecule, dominates our disease landscape.

+## heart
+Most heart attacks are caused by **atherosclerosis**, the inflammation of the arterial walls.
+The primary cause of **cardiac death** is damage to your coronary arteries (the blood vessels that feed the heart muscle itself) as a result of **sustained inflammation**.
+This damage can lead to a heart attack, and in around `50 percent` of cases, this will result in death.

+There are a few things that can **happen** in damaged coronary arteries to **cause** a heart attack
+* plaque on the arterial walls can break off and form a blood clot that blocks the flow of blood
+* the arterial wall itself can rupture or spasm, interrupting the flow of blood

+but no matter what triggers a heart attack, the **body response** to damaged coronary arteries is always the **same**, and that response is **what the CAC scan directly observes and quantifies**.

+Your body **tries** to repair itself by `depositing calcium` in the `damaged areas` of the arterial wall.
+As the damage continues, these repair processes **quicken**.
+They **desperately attempt** to shore up the arterial walls before a rupture occurs.
+This `growing calcium` becomes the **telltale sign** of **imminent danger** , the ultimate canary in the coal mine or visible tip of an iceberg, the vital evidence of your real risk of sudden death.
+And it can be clearly and `easily measured with a CAC scan`.

+The **left anterior** descending artery, which is the responsible for the **greatest number of deaths** from heart attacks.
+Cardiologists have given a well-earned name to this artery: `the widowmaker`.

+For about $150 and a few minutes of your time, you can get your `CAC score`.
+* A CAC score `of 0` is good—you can relax.
+* Between `1 and 80` is a concern, and you should be reconsidering your lifestyle.
+* Between `81 and 400` means it’s time to take serious action to attend to root causes.
+* Greater `than 400` means it’s write-the-will time—or else address all root causes immediately so you can get to safety.

+People who have very high CAC scores need to take **action fast**.
+Their arteries will likely **rupture** in the coming years (no nice retirement).
+Even people with a [Framingham Risk](https://www.mdcalc.com/calc/38/framingham-risk-score-hard-coronary-heart-disease) of 10 percent can be highly diseased, though some are just fine.
+Who is who?
+We simply look at the **proper** measure (their `CAC score`).

+The only snag: you **can’t lower** your CAC score **with the orthodox** approach of a low-fat diet and medication ;)

+A final reminder on the meaning of the CAC score: it tells you what was **happening in your arteries in the past**, up to the time when you got the scan.
+It is your **summed-up history of inflammatory damage**.
+If you get a high score, don’t panic.

+`CAC scan`, is a `CT scan` of the heart that **measures coronary artery calcification** (CAC).
+It shows where your body has **tried to repair damaged arteries** by depositing calcium in the arterial walls, so it reveals how much heart disease you have and also how much inflammatory damage you have sustained over the years.
+The CAC scan can really help bring clarity where the risk factors can confuse.
+This is particularly true if you track how your CAC score changes over time.
+Because it sees the actual evidence of **inflammatory disease** impact in your body, it essentially gives you the bottom line on your health status.
+It does not just show the extent of coronary heart disease—it really reflects the **damage** from the broad root causes of **modern chronic disease**.
+Therefore, it can be very useful for anyone tracking their progress toward achieving optimal health.
+Subsequent scan results would then tell a **more** compelling story than any blood tests.
+It gives incredibly useful information about your genuine health status and risk for chronic disease.
+For instance, if you have a **score of zero** in middle age, your risk of allcause mortality is extremely low.
+A zero score is being called `a warranty for humans`.
+Striving to keep this zero score into old age is the ultimate strategy for health and longevity.
+Nothing else comes close, because the CAC scan sees **how the disease itself progresses**.
+If you get a score higher than zero, all is not lost by any means.
+The key is to now stop your score from rising significantly over the years.
+You can achieve this by applying the ten action steps like a pro.
+The key is to keep your CAC score from increasing more than 15 percent per year.
+Ideally, it will increase by only 5 percent per year or less.
+You do not need to reverse your score; the vast majority of the longevity benefits will come from keeping the progression at a low level.
+You don’t need to get a CAC scan very often at all.
+If you have a low score (0 to 10), you might check in **five to seven years later**.
+If you have a very high score (higher than 400), then it would be prudent to check back within **two years** to verify that progression has been brought under control.
+[About the CT Scan and CAC Score](https://ihda.ie/)

+## insulin
+The **insulin axis** is particularly **associated** with
+* cancers of the breast
+* endometrium
+* prostate
+* colon
+* and lung, among several others

+**Most** of the really serious cancers with the **highest mortality rates** are right there in that list.

+**Insulin-like** growth factor 1, or `IGF-1`, is a cell-growth-signaling molecule that is very similar to insulin.

+**Insulin** was the **original growth** signal, **while IGF-1 later** evolved to **take over some functions**.
+Both insulin and IGF-1 have sensors and receptors **all over** the body.
+Insulin and IGF-1 **work together** in a system that is often referred to as the `insulin/IGF-1 axis`.
+In fact, insulin and IGF-1 are so **closely related** that they can **activate each other receptors**, and they are intimately connected on many levels.
+This interconnectivity extends to their **influence** on issues like obesity, diabetes, and cancer.

 ## the 1950 lie still driving the world